-- Does the nurse use the elements of the nursing process in his/her work?
+- Does the nurse use the elements of the nursing process in their work?

 - Are the activities with the scope of practice for which application for licensure is made (LPN or RN)?

-- In a situation where care is provided for a family member, would the nurse, if unavailable to provide the care, have to utilize a nurse to provide the care?
+- If the nurse was unavailable to provide the care, would the family member be required to utilize a nurse to provide the care?

-- Can the nurse describe how he/she uses nursing knowledge and elements of the nursing process in his/her work?
+- Can the nurse describe how they use nursing knowledge and elements of the nursing process in their work?

-- Can the nurse volunteer articulate what parts of the volunteer role use elements of nursing practice?
+- Can the nurse articulate what parts of the volunteer role use elements of nursing practice?

-If the documentation submitted does not show sufficient evidence by which the Board may determine that the practice fits the definition of nursing the individual shall be notified by the Board that the hours submitted do not meet the criteria set forth in the law and rules.
+The applicant is notified of the results of the review.
+If the submitted documentation is approved for nursing practice, the individual will be notified and instructed to proceed with their renewal or endorsement application.
+If the Board determines that the documentation submitted does not show sufficient evidence that the practice fits the definition of nursing, the individual will be notified that the hours submitted do not meet the criteria set forth in the law and rules.